axelgar/quiz-app/README.md

 ## Code/structure standards used

-- Props destructuring always inside the component (when need it) and not in the params
+- Props destructuring always inside the component (when needed) and not in the params

   ```tsx
       const ComponentName = (props: Props) => {
           const {children, className, ...} = props